-If problems remain after troubleshooting, contact Enphase at support@enphaseenergy.com.
 If Enphase authorizes a replacement (RMA), replace the microinverter as follows:

-- 1. When the replacement M250 is available, verify that the AC branch circuit breaker is deenergized. - 2.
+- When the replacement M215 is available, verify that the AC branch circuit breaker is deenergized. - 2.
 Attach the replacement microinverter to the PV racking using hardware recommended by your PV racking vendor.

-WARNING: You must install the M250 under the module, out of rain and sun.
+WARNING: You must install the M215 under the module, out of rain and sun.
 Do not mount the microinverter in a position that allows long-term exposure to direct sunlight or in a vertical orientation that allows water to collect in the DC connector recess.

-Do not install the microinverter black-side up or vertically, with the DC connectors facing up.
+NOTE: Installing the microinverter black side up or vertically, with the DC connectors facing up, is not permitted.